GerardGurgui/ReactivEcommerce-Project/README.md

 Publish Order Created / Paid / Cancelled Kafka events

-Act as the orchestrator between:

-UserManagement

-ProductCatalog

-PaymentService

-MyData

 It will also expose internal secure endpoints for communication with PaymentService and MyData.

 ## Patterns used: